 Create free map templates in Excel!
 Just put your data, and the editable template will visualize your data automatically!
-In our previous article, we showed how to use conditional formatting to create simple state maps in Excel.
+Our previous article showed a conditional formatting example to create simple state maps in Excel.

 Data visualization is a rather popular subject, and Excel provides endless possibilities for collecting, organizing, and displaying continuously growing data.
 If you work with the newer versions of Excel, you probably know PowerMaps and 3D Maps applications.